-We are also using the experience we have acquired as an Adobe Lifecycle reseller to help secure engagements for web-based applications requiring forms.
-The Adobe products have evolved over the years into robust tools that can form the backbone of applications, especially those requiring forms.
-We have used this expertise to penetrate a number of federal government clients such as the Internal Revenue Service and Veteran Affairs and build sophisticated web applications.
+We are also using the experience we have acquired as an Adobe Livecycle reseller to help secure engagements for web-based applications requiring forms.
+The Adobe products have evolved over the years into robust tools that can form the backbone of applications, especially those requiring forms and web content management.
+We have used this expertise to penetrate a number of federal government clients such as the Internal Revenue Service and Veterans Affairs and build sophisticated web applications at the Department of Homeland Security.
+One such application, a parking and transit subsidy tool, was recently cited for award recognition by the American Council for Technology - Industry Advisory Council (ACT-IAC) and Federal Computer Week's Fed 100 Awards.
 Our knowledge of legacy system languages has been instrumental in connecting these web applications to legacy databases residing on mainframe computers.
-Our company has built a core group of professionals that can build this practice over the coming years.
+Our company has built a core group of professionals that can continue to build this practice over the coming years.

 Concentrating on the niche of electronic forms-related web applications through our relationship with Adobe products, we have developed a cadre of professionals that can quickly and efficiently develop web applications.
-We will focus on federal government clients during 2012 and beyond and leverage the company's reputation with existing federal customers to penetrate these agencies.
+We will focus on federal government clients during 2014 and beyond and leverage the company's reputation with existing federal customers to penetrate these agencies.
 We will be able to reference successful projects completed or in development for the Department of Homeland Security, the Department of Veterans Affairs, Federal Mediation and Conciliation Service, U.S. Department of Agriculture, General Services Administration, Army Reserve, and U.S. Air Force Logistics Command.

 We recognize the need to enhance our service and product capabilities as a means of expanding our business base and maintaining growth in the future.
-To that end, beginning in late 2010 and in continuing in 2011, we have aggressively pursued strategic business relationships with certain leading-edge technology firms in our local area that have developed unique and innovative software-based products and services.
-These new business areas include, but are not limited to, cybersecurity, real-time business intelligence, mobile applications and SharePoint developments.
+To that end, beginning in late 2010 and continuing in 2014, we have aggressively pursued strategic business relationships with certain leading-edge technology firms in our local area that have developed unique and innovative software-based products and services.
+These new business areas include, but are not limited to, data analytics, cybersecurity, real-time business intelligence, mobile applications and SharePoint developments.
 Where appropriate, we have entered into teaming arrangements or product reseller agreements with certain of these firms.
 These products and services are synergistic to our present business strategy and also allow us to expand into new business areas, both within the federal government and commercial sectors, without the expenditure of significant technical development dollars.
 Our partners benefit by our potential to leverage their new technology developments into our existing client base, as well as utilize our expertise and credibility in developing applications around their inventive products.